William Preble Hall: Personal life

 Hall was born in Randolph County, Missouri.

 He married Ms. Terese Blackburn (1868–1943), daughter of Senator Joseph Clay Stiles Blackburn of Kentucky.
 They had a daughter who died in childhood, Terese Preble Hall (1894–1899).
 Both his wife and daughter Terese are buried with him in Section 1 of Arlington National Cemetery.
-They had two additional children live to adulthood, Blackburn Hall, a graduate of West Point and former Major of the Regular Army, of Los Angeles, California, and Octavia Preble Hall (1900-1981), who later took the name Terese, and married Colonel Percy McCay Vernon, Regular Army, of Amite, Louisiana.
+They had two additional children live to adulthood, Blackburn Hall, a graduate of West Point and former Major of the Regular Army, of Los Angeles, California, and Octavia Preble Hall (1900–1981), who later took the name Terese, and married Colonel Percy McCay Vernon, Regular Army, of Amite, Louisiana.

 Hall was associated with the International Bible Students Association (IBSA) for several years before his death.
 In September 1911, the IBSA appointed a "Missions Investigation Committee", chaired by Charles Taze Russell, to travel to Japan, China, the Philippines, and India in order to make recommendations for future missionary efforts and expenditures, and General Hall was among the seven appointed committeemen.
 In the April 15, 1912 issue of the Watch Tower, the following was published above the signatures of "Adj.-Gen'l W. P. Hall" and the other committeemen:

 The gentlemen who have served on this Committee are all earnest Bible Students.
 Their zeal in the matter of this investigation may be judged from the fact that they not only paid their own expenses, but additionally defrayed Pastor Russell's and all secretarial expenses.
 These gentlemen have long been deeply interested in the propagation of the Gospel, both at home and abroad.

 Speaking of the entire committee, Jehovah's Witnesses' official history says, "Wherever they went they spoke about God's purpose to bring blessings to mankind by means of the Messianic Kingdom.
 Sometimes their audience was small, but in the Philippines and in India, there were thousands."
 The Committee presented its report at a March 31, 1912 meeting at the New York Hippodrome, attended by 5,200 and chaired by then-future Watch Tower Society president Joseph F. Rutherford.

+General Hall was a member of the Order of the Indian Wars of the United States.